The Definitive Guide to Responsive Search Ads

 Separate your responsive search ads according to target demographics and intents.

-Leverage Ad Extensions with RSA
+Leverage Ad Assets with RSA

 Best Practices for Responsive Search Ads: Ad Copy